grggls/dns_to_tls_server/README.md

 1. This README.md file

 ## Implementation Details:
+We like to start a software project with a couple of niceties:
+ - a Makefile to make code->run->validate loops as easy as possible
+ - a target in that Makefile to quickly drop us into an interactive shell on the container where we're working
+ - another target in that Makefile that makes working with a local docker repo fast and painless
+ - some semblance of how our code will be packaged and run in production (docker here, thankfully) and its mirror in this code->run->validate loop.
+Here that was as easy as a Dockerfile and a requirements.txt file called from within it.
+In more complicated projects that might involve running artifactory and jenkins locally, so that we know our code will play nice when it's finally integrated.
+(That's way too complicated a path to production for my liking.
+Complicated development environments are a code smell.)

+I don't have a huge amount of experience with wire protocols to be honest.
+The last time I had to think about composing datagrams, I was at university.
+I took the first step of making this work with a piece of already written [software](https://github.com/curl/doh).
+Once I had my project working and testing in a comfortable way, and had a sense of what a DNS over HTTPS resolver traffic looks like, what kinds of validation and sanitization the inputs and outputs might need, I moved on to implementing my own DNS over TLSresolver.

 ## Choices:
 We chose to use Python3 for this exercise because it is the language we're most comfortable with.